SpatheKarhusaari/IP-TDP031/4-NIS/README.md

         * This is the automatic NTP which will interfere with our own if not disabled
     * Install NTP - "apt install ntp"
     * Update /etc/ntp.conf with the below file
+        * This adds gw as the NTP server to use
     * Finally restart the ntp service - "service ntp restart"
     * Repeat with appropriate files on other clients
 * [/etc/hosts](../3-NTP/server/etc/hosts)